 - Don’t pack outdoorsy, hiking-type items.
 Unless you’re extending your trip outside of London and to hiking spots, don’t weigh yourself down with hiking boots or zip-off convertible pants – they definitely do not fit into London street fashion.

 - Don’t bring expensive valuables.
 It’s too easy to misplace items when you’re always on the move, and anything that’s clearly expensive-looking puts you at risk as a target for theft.
-Always better to be safe than sorry.
+Whilst London is generally safe, pickpockets can be around; it’s always better to be safe than sorry.

 - Don’t pack heavy things.
 Leave heavy books and extra appliances – like hair dryers at home; they’ll just take up space and kill your back!